 - sea salt

 - Reduce the heat to medium-low and simmer, uncovered, for about 12 minutes or until thickened.
+Stir in vanilla.
 Place in a bowl and set aside.
 The sauce will thicken as it cools.

 - Meanwhile, preheat oven to 450F and bake Broccoli Littles according to package directions.
 If using a baguette instead, bake slices at 400F for 10 minutes.
 Cool on a wire rack.